Fees and Deposit Limits9.1/10

 We found that the service offered by Motif Investing is essentially a middle ground between automated investing services and active trading.

 What this means in terms of flexibility is that investors are offered the choice of how far in either direction they would prefer to go.
 You can either choose between building your own ‘Motif’ or selecting a pre-constructed one, which are built by proferssionals.
 You can alter and trade within that ‘Motif’, or just let the Motif Investing service rebalance itself.
 When it comes to flexibility, Motif Investing stands out compared to other Robo Advisors.

-Check out these videos for an overview of how Motif works:
+Check out this video for an overview of how Motif Impact works:

 Ease of Use

 As a more active trading option, it would be fair to expect that Motif Investing will require more time and effort from an investor, and as such would rate poorly for ease of use.
 In some ways our Motif Investing review has found this to be true, but if you are a seasoned investor then you wouldn’t have any problems getting used to Motif Investing.

 If you’re a beginner, you can simply choose one of the pre-constructed ‘Motifs´based on what you’d like to invest, or choose from one of their more stable “Commission-free Asset Allocation Models”.
 Simply set it, and forget it.
 Easy, right?

 After signing up with Motif Investing, you can choose a pre-made ‘Motif’ and accept the recommended allocation and leave it alone.
 The system will also perform automated rebalancing on your portfolio.

 Even if you choose to take advantage of the more active trading options of Motif Investing, the service is made easier still.
 The site is very user-friendly, with simple sliders to alter allocation weighting.
 This definitely makes life easier, even if you’re not a hands-on type of investor